7 Charming New England Towns We Love

 Edgartown, Martha's Vineyard

 As a former whaling port, Edgartown is one of the most quaint places on The Vineyard.
 Its pedestrian streets are lined with white shingled historic houses, blossoming hydrangeas, and charming restaurants.
-Start the morning at Among the Flowers Cafe or eat dessert first with a sweet treat in the secret garden patio at L’etoile (the Toasted Coconut Rum Creme Brulee is to die for).
+Start the morning at Among the Flowers Cafe or eat dessert first with a sweet treat in the secret garden patio at L’etoile (the Toasted Coconut Rum Crème Brûlée is to die for).
 Then enjoy the rest of the day at leisure, strolling the cobblestoned streets or getting cultured with a tour of local landmarks like the Old Whaling Church and the Dr. Daniel Fisher House.
-As for where to stay: the whimsical, coastal-chic property, The Christopher, opened last summer and is already the hippest new hotel in town, especially at night when locals and guests alike sip wine around fire pits in the plush courtyard.
+As for where to stay, the whimsical, coastal-chic The Christopher is the hippest new hotel in town—especially at night when locals and guests alike sip wine around fire pits in the plush courtyard.

 Portsmouth, New Hampshire

-Blink and you might miss this tiny Connecticut hamlet, which is made up of an idyllic main street, a sleepy riverfront harbor and rows of traditional New England-style homes.
+Blink and you might miss this tiny Connecticut hamlet, which is made up of an idyllic main street, a sleepy riverfront harbor, and rows of traditional New England-style homes.
 Once you get here, check into the Griswold Inn, a 1776 bolthole said to be America’s oldest continuously operating inn.
-The whole place feels like a blast from the past, with a wood-paneled tap room, a roaring fireplace and guestrooms decorated with antiques and nautical oddities.
+The whole place feels like a blast from the past, with a wood-paneled tap room, a roaring fireplace, and guest rooms decorated with antiques and nautical oddities.
 Down Main Street, you’ll find Essex Coffee & Tea for pastries and a cappuccino, Weekend Kitchen for vintage houseware and cooking classes, plus Truffle Shots for a killer Macallan 12-year Scotch, caramel and dark chocolate ganache shot.
-But the best-kept secret is easily Marley’s Cafe.
-Head down to the Essex Island Marina and a little boat will shuttle you from the dock to the private island restaurant, where you can spend an afternoon listening to reggae, eating Jamaican burgers (with smoked ghost-pepper cheese, guac, Scotch-bonnet aioli and homemade coleslaw) on shaded outdoor tables, and playing some volleyball with friends.

 - 7 Most Affordable Places in Europe